A Poem about Patience, Cooperation & Optimism to Share with Students- Resilience Learned from Nature

 2) Raising Creative Thinkers Series: Birds - All materials related to birds from Creative Children packed is a short and catchy book.

-3) Birds: Enrichment, Coloring & Prompts - A downloadable PDF with printable literature and coloring pages about birds and peacocks.
+3) Birds: Enrichment, Coloring & Prompts - A downloadable PDF with printable literature, coloring pages and prompts offering many fun educational moments.

 I was thinking about the word patience.
 In French "pas" means step.